 Psalm 42:5 says, “Why are you in despair, O my soul?
 And why have you become disturbed within me?
 Hope in God, for I shall again praise Him for the help of His presence.”

-There are many things I do not understand.
+There were many things I did not understand.

 What makes us all so different when faced with depression or even a traumatic event?